THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

 - Acting as a voting member on all diversity compliance issues during evaluation process time.

-- Establishing a process to review waiver requests and make determination to grant or deny the request in accordance with the procedures of the Program.
+- Establishing a process to review waiver requests and make determination to grant deny the request in accordance with the procedures of the Program.

 - Requesting the assistance of other public and private agencies and organizations in referring M/WBEs.